By Kathee Mierzejewski

 How Do I Plant Swiss Chard?

 One of the best tips on growing swiss chard is to plant the seed early.
 By early, this means getting the seeds planted by early to mid spring.
 There are no swiss chard planting dates that are exact and no exact rules on how to grow swiss chard.
-Early to mid spring is different depending on where you live.
-It just means that you should watch and make sure all signs of frost are over because the soil has to be at least 50 degrees F. for the plant to germinate.
-This means there is no hurry to plant the swiss chard unless you know you will have warm weather for a length of time.
+Watch and make sure all signs of frost are over because the soil has to be at least 50 F. (10 C.) for the plant to germinate.

-Another good tip for growing swiss chard is to plant the swiss chard seeds directly into the ground.
-Plant the seeds directly into the ground about ¼ to ¾ inches deep.
+Another good tip for growing swiss chard is to plant the swiss chard seeds directly into the ground about ¼ to ¾ inches deep.
 You can put eight to ten seeds per foot of row planted.
 Once the plants grow and are a couple of inches tall, thin them to about four to six inches apart.

 So long as your swiss chard has been given sufficient water, they can grow to two feet in a season.
-You will want to plant your swiss chard among other winter vegetables like carrots, turnips, spinach and parsnips.
+Plant your swiss chard among other winter vegetables like carrots, turnips, spinach and parsnips.
 These things all go well together on a winter Sunday dinner table with a good roast.

 Late in the fall when you want some swiss chard, harvesting it along with other winter vegetables for the Sunday table is a fresh way to serve your family a decent dinner.
-Until the first frost, you can enjoy fresh swiss chard for your table.
+Enjoy fresh swiss chard until the first frost.